iwillig/iwillig/src/using_pandoc.md

 tags: pandoc, markdown, clojure
 ---

+[Pandoc](https://pandoc.org/index.html) is a markup transformation tool that allows you to convert from any format into any format.
+It's a helpful tool for any software engineer working in any language.

 This guide is going to walk you through building a "technical manual" with [Pandoc](https://pandoc.org/index.html).
 For our goals, the technical manual will be a collection of Markdown documents with [PlantUML](https://plantuml.com/) diagrams.
 We will use Pandoc to combine these documents into a single HTML page and render the PlantUML diagrams as SVG images.
+We will use pandoc filters to render PlantUML diagrams and to include source code from your project.

 The goal is to give you the reader enough understanding of Pandoc to build your own documentation system with Pandoc.

-[Pandoc](https://pandoc.org/index.html) is a markup transformation tool that allows you to convert from any format into any format.
-It's a helpful tool for any software engineer working in any language.

 #### Install